secured lock Secured with SHA-256 Encryption

 What are the distracted driving laws in Minnesota?

-It is illegal to use handheld devices and to text while driving in Minnesota for all drivers.
-It is also unlawful for permit holders and provisional license drivers to use cellphones while driving.
+In Minnesota, it is illegal for all drivers to use handheld devices and text while driving.
+Cellphone use is also unlawful for permit holders and provisional license drivers.

 Minnesota has been hands-free since August 1st, 2019.
 Drivers may only use voice commands to perform tasks, such as making a call.

-The distracted driving laws allow law enforcement for primary enforcement.
+The distracted driving laws allow law enforcement to act as the primary enforcer.
 This means that a law enforcement officer can stop you and fine you for text messaging.

 What’s driving in Minnesota like?

-Another important factor that insurers use is to consider data on vehicle theft, crashes, speeding violations, etc., of your local area.
+Another important factor that insurers consider is data on vehicle theft, crashes, speeding violations, etc., in your local area.
 Let us now look at the relevant data across Minnesota.

 Enter your ZIP code below to compare auto insurance rates.